 Even if you or your partner can’t make it to the table on time because of work, try to make mealtimes a regular part of your day.
 Don’t let that stop you from gathering the kids and sitting down together.

 A few tips: have dinner at the same time and place every night so your kids know when to expect to eat together.
 Use this time together to engage in open-ended questions or ask your kids about school.
-And actually eat with your kids.
+And eat with your kids.

 I know there are times when life gets so hectic that you have no choice but to eat long after they’re asleep.
 But make that a temporary arrangement, and as a general rule aim to eat alongside your kids.
-As hectic as it may seem, your kids need you there, and you actually get more done in less time.
+As hectic as it may seem, your kids need you there, and you get more done in less time.

 Read together as part of your kids’ bedtime routine